Terms and Conditions

 6. Consumer cancellation rights

 6.1 If you are contracting as a consumer under the Regulations, you have a statutory right to cancel for any reason and receive a full refund, except in the case of certain products listed in clause 6.4.
 You will receive a full refund of the price paid for the Products in accordance with our refunds policy (set out in clause 10 below).
 Your statutory right to cancel a Contract starts from the date of the Dispatch Confirmation.
-If the Products have been delivered to you, you may cancel at any time within fourteen working days, starting from the day after you receive the Products.
+If the Products have been delivered to you, you may cancel at any time within fourteen days, starting from the day after you receive the Products, or where the Products are dispatched in stages, 14 days from the date you received the last delivery.

-6.2 To cancel a Contract, you must inform us in writing.
+6.2 To cancel a Contract, you must inform us of the cancellation within the period stated above.
+We have also provided a cancellation form for your use, though you need not use the cancellation form provided.
+If you use the cancellation form provided, we will acknowledge receipt of your cancellation in writing.
 If the Products have been delivered to you, you must also return the Products to us as soon as reasonably practicable.
 For orders within the UK, we will cover the cost of return.
 Costs for the return of products from outside the UK may, at our entire discretion, be payable by the customer.
 You have a legal obligation to take reasonable care of the Products while they are in your possession.

 6.3 Please see our terms and conditions of business which contain important provisions relating to the return of certain Products which contain stones or materials which may be the subject of UK or EU trade embargoes and which are therefore not capable of return.
 In such circumstances, we are unable to offer a refund.